 The fair values of our debt obligations are determined in accordance with ASC 820, which defines fair value in terms of the price that would be paid to transfer a liability in an orderly transaction between market participants at the measurement date under current market conditions.
 The fair value of the Notes, which are publicly traded, is based upon closing market quotes as of the measurement date.
-As of December 31, 2022 and September 30, 2022, the Notes would be deemed to be Level 1 in the fair value hierarchy, as defined in Note 4.
+As of March 31, 2023 and September 30, 2022, the Notes would be deemed to be Level 1 in the fair value hierarchy, as defined in Note 4.
+As of March 31, 2023, the Credit Facility would be deemed to be Level 3 in the fair value hierarchy, as defined in Note 4.